Joystream/joystream-landing/testnets/rome/specification.md

 what about block level callback?

 - **pre-condition:** first order predicate in the runtime state and the transaction paramters which must hold _exactly_ for transaction to be accepted. e.g. that proper person has isgned?
 - **post-condition**: first order predicate in the runtime state and the transaction parameters which must hold _exactly_ when the transaction is accepted.
 The value of state variable `X` _after_ a transaction is handled, is denoted by `X'`.
 Hence, as an example, the condition that an integer variable `foo` has been incremented after a transaction is captured by the following predicate: `foo' == foo + 1`.
+Notice that blockchain state, like event logs ands o on, are not part of this, hence they are not in post-condition. (perhaps change?).
+It is OK to use separately defined functions to define this predicate, but these cannot have side effects.

+Notice that no _iomplementaiton_ is ever provided, only how transaction generate new state constraints.
+This allows us to avoid any implementation specific types, and also allows all modules to be defiend in terms of what actual types are instantioned in the parametric `T::` trait, rather than introduce lots of trait abstractions.

 #### Protocols